 Oh, and did we mention that the property boasts 700 feet of prime Lake Butler frontage?

-Initially brought to market in May 2018 with an ambitious listing price of $28 million — likely priced aggressively in order to leave room for negotiations — Shaquille O’Neal’s home kicks off 2019 with a whole new strategy.
+Initially brought to market in May 2018 with an ambitious listing price of $28 million — likely priced aggressively in order to leave room for negotiations — Shaquille O’Neal’s house kicked off 2019 with a whole new marketing strategy.

-Now in the hands of upscale brokerage The Agency, who specializes in million dollar homes and celebrity estates, Shaq’s home has a far more realistic price tag and better chances to sell, even at full ask.
+With new representation, in the hands of upscale brokerage The Agency — the real estate firm that stars in Buying Beverly Hills — who specializes in million-dollar homes and celebrity estates, Shaq’s home relisted with a more realistic price tag of $22 million.

 But even the lowered listing price failed to attract a serious buyer, so Shaquille O’Neal quietly took the property off the market for a while.
 It was later re-listed for $16,500,000, but the major discount didn’t do the trick either.

 However, Shaquille O’Neal finally found a buyer for his longtime home in late October 2020, when he sold his Orlando estate for $11,000,000 (a 33% discount).

 While that’s a far cry from its 2018 asking price of $28 million, it still marks a significant profit for the former NBA player — who paid $3,950,000 for the property back in 1993, public records show.

 With an estimated net worth of $400 million, the former Orlando Magic/Los Angeles Lakers/Miami Heat player (who also had shorter stints playing for the Phoenix Suns, Cleveland Cavaliers, and Boston Celtics) bought many homes throughout the years.

 He owned homes in Florida, Nevada, Georgia, California, and Texas.